relaterai/relater/packages/utils/README.md

 # `@repo/utils`

-`@repo/utils` is a library of utility functions that are used across Later.run's web applications.
+`@repo/utils` is a library of utility functions that are used across relater.ai's web applications.

 ## Installation